 This month we’re reposting an interview by Douglas Ferguson with Terrence Metz, Managing Director of MG RUSH Facilitation Training.

-Terrence is speaking at Control the Room: The 1st Annual Austin Facilitator Summit! taking place at Austin’s Capital Factory on May 23, 2019.
-To learn more and get your tickets click HERE.
+Terrence is speaking at our upcoming event — Control the Room: The 1st Annual Austin Facilitator Summit!
+Taking place at Austin’s Capital Factory on May 23, 2019, learn more and get your tickets here.

 How can a company successfully oversee their internal ideas?
 It’s a fascinating question in the era of innovation.
 Terrence Metz, Managing Director of MG RUSH Facilitation Training and Coaching, is a good guy to ask this gnarly question because he once helped a major division of 3M create a method for managing ideas.